danielabar/meblog/src/markdown/stimulus-copy-to-clipboard.md

 The completed project is on [Github](https://github.com/danielabar/stimulus_demo).

-The copy button is an example of a feature that doesn't need server interaction - i.e. there's no need to send a request to the server, maintain state in the database and update the url of the application.
-This is why JavaScript, implemented with StimulusJS is a perfect solution for this.
+The copy button is an example of a feature that doesn't need server interaction.
+There's no need to send a request to the server, maintain state in the database and update the url of the application.
+This is why JavaScript with Stimulus is a perfect solution for this.
 Let's get started.

 This post assumes a basic understanding of Rails controllers and views, and JavaScript, including events and DOM manipulation.